COLLABORATION

 Portals, Pathways, and the Space Between Us is an exhibition in collaboration with KADIST that explores placemaking, shapeshifting, and the temporalities of Kentucky through the Ohio River.

+Portals, Pathways, and the Space Between Us, is an exhibition that explores placemaking, shapeshifting, and temporalities of Kentucky through the Ohio River.
 The river is a point of study and departure, its historical significance rooted in division and symbols of freedom.
 The river acts as both a border and a point of shared connection—the complexities of this contradiction are unique to Kentucky, revealing the nuances of placemaking and identity.
 Anthropologist Kathleen Stewart states,

 “From the perspective of acts of place and its sensory materiality, place is something that throws itself together in moments, things, in aesthetic sensibilities and affective chargers.”

-Placemaking transcends historical markers but is rooted in everyday occurrences, the buildup of relationships, colloquial sayings, the environment, shared sentiments, and bodily gestures.
+Placemaking transcends historical markers but is rooted in everyday occurrences, the buildup of relationships, colloquial sayings, and the environment, shared sentiments, or bodily gestures.
 This exhibition examines scenes of Kentucky placemaking that hold resonance, reverence, and vibrancy through texture, aural and oral signifiers, myths, and gestures that are specific to the region.

 KADIST is non-profit contemporary art organization that believes artists make an important contribution to a progressive society through their artwork, which often addresses key issues relevant to the present day.
 Dedicated to exhibiting the work of artists—from more than one hundred countries—represented in its collection, KADIST affirms contemporary art’s role within social discourse, and facilitates new connections across cultures.